The Best Ways to Invest Money 2024

 It will probably have a lower income yield than bonds but with more growth potential.

-There are different ways to blend asset classes in an attempt to achieve the right mix of risk and return.
+Blending asset classes in an attempt to achieve the right mix of risk and return can be done in different ways.
 Examples include balanced portfolios, asset-allocation portfolios, and target-date funds.

 Learn more about investing in blended portfolios: